pydicom/pydicom/doc/tutorials/installation.rst

 --------------------

-`pylibjpeg <https://github.com/pydicom/pylibjpeg>`_ is a Python framework for decompressing JPEG, JPEG-LS, JPEG 2000 and RLE images provided a suitable plugin is installed.
+`pylibjpeg <https://github.com/pydicom/pylibjpeg>`_ is a Python framework for decompressing JPEG, JPEG-LS, JPEG 2000 images and compressing or decompressing RLE images provided a suitable plugin is installed.

 Using pip::